 Monday, 26 February 2018

-Mel served short-term with SIM Australia in South Sudan and is preparing to return to Africa to serve long-term with SIM in the future.
+Mel served short-term with SIM Australia in South Sudan and is preparing to return to Africa to serve long-term in the future.

 I think fondly of my time in South Sudan and the many cups of sugary, thick, black coffee.
 I think of the amazing women that I met and was able to do life with; the young mothers with babies in their arms and the old habobas (grandmothers) with grandchildren all around.
 I think of the ex-pat women whom I served alongside; some home-schooled children and others worked at the clinic or school.
 Each and every one of these women are amazing and strong.

 South Sudanese women work had physically every day; cooking cleaning and making sure that there is enough water.
 They would often slave over hot charcoal in 40 degree heat to put food on the table.
 Mentally these women are resilient.
 Many have seen the horrors of war; they have had to flee their homes or listen to planes fly over as bombs were dropped.
 They have lost loved ones and had to start over in another new place.

 Amidst the hardships there is joy; a new addition to the family or someone getting married.
 The joy of seeing a loved one who has come back after being away.
 Regardless of the joys and challenges women face around the world, they come together over a simple cup of coffee to share life.

 In some ways, a woman is like coffee.
 She is rich, fragrant and able to withstand heat.
 When heat is applied it brings out the strength of flavour and fragrance; sweetened with sugar, spiced with ginger or cardamom.
 The combination of all these ingredients creates incredible flavour.